CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/2-molecular-dynamics-deepmd/README.md

-# Deep Modeling for Molecular Simulation
+# Molecular dynamics driven by deep potentials

 Hands-on sessions - Day 1 - July 7, 2022

 Molecular dynamics driven by deep potentials and learning the potential energy surface using DeePMD